xukunzh/CS5610-Web-Dev/README.md

 In addition to the main projects, this repository includes:

 - **Mini Assignments**: Practice exercises focusing on individual technologies like JavaScript, React, and MongoDB.
-(See the `mini-assignments/` folder.)